zettajs/zettajs.github.io/recipes/_posts/2014-09-22-Hello-World.md

 + Then we'll use the `observe()` function.
 This function will take our queries and have Zetta perform the lookup, or wait for the device to come online if not found.
   + Above we're simply looking up or waiting for our sensor and led.
   + The callback function for observe is called when the devices come online.
-+ We'll be accessing the `pulse` data stream to affect our LED.
-Everytime the pulse stream fires a `"data"` event we know data is ready to be consumed.
++ We'll be accessing the `wave` data stream to affect our LED.
+Every time the wave stream fires a `"data"` event we know data is ready to be consumed.
   + Streams in Zetta follow the standard for how streams are used in Node.js
-+ If the stream data is over the numerical value 65, then we'll turn our LED on.
++ If the stream data is over the numerical value 0, then we'll turn our LED on.
   + The `call()` function is an asynchronous way to interact with a device that has actions available.
-    + Call will take a callback function that passes in an error if one occured.
+    + Call will take a callback function that passes in an error if one occurred.
     + In our sample we call the `turn-on` or `turn-off` actions based on sensor data.
 If there is an issue we print it out in the callback.

 ###Adding the app to our server